Traneptora/grimoire/_posts/2015-07-14-enhance-ability.markdown

 **Eagle's Splendor.** The target has advantage on Charisma checks.

-**Fox's Cunning.** The target thas advantage on Intelligence checks.
+**Fox's Cunning.** The target has advantage on Intelligence checks.

 **Owl's Wisdom.** The target has advantage on Wisdom checks.